-This guide explains how to complete the Municipal and Regional District Tax (MRDT) Return (FIN 401).
+This guide explains how to complete the Municipal and Regional District Tax (MRDT) Return (FIN 401) (PDF,1MB).

-If you offer accommodation in more than one participating MRDT area, you must file a separate return for each area.
-If you enrol with eTaxBC to file your returns online, you may consolidate your MRDT accounts onto one MRDT return.
+If you offer accommodation in more than one participating MRDT area, you must file a separate paper return for each area.
+If you file your returns through eTaxBC, you may consolidate all your MRDT locations under one return and one payment.

 Your completed MRDT return and payment must be received on or before the last day of the month following the end of the reporting period.

-Don’t use your MRDT return to pay any other amounts owed to us, such as any amounts owing from an audit or fees for a dishonoured cheque.
+Note: Do not use your MRDT return to pay any other amounts owed to us, such as any amounts owing from an audit assessment or fees for a dishonoured cheque.
 In these cases, you will be sent a separate notice that includes payment instructions.

-This means you report the PST on the PST return and you report the MRDT on the MRDT Return.
+This means you report PST on the PST return, and MRDT (and the Major Events MRDT, where applicable) on the MRDT return.
 While PST and MRDT must be reported on separate returns, you may remit a single payment to cover both returns.
-Read the Guide to Completing the PST Return.
+Learn more about reporting and paying PST.

 Enter all amounts in Canadian dollars.

-Enter the total amount of all of your accommodation sales for the period including taxable, non-taxable and exempt sales.
-Don't include any tax.
+Enter the total amount of all your taxable, non-taxable, and exempt accommodation sales for the period including:

-Enter the total amount of MRDT collectable (either collected, or charged but not collected) on all taxable accommodation sales.
+Enter the total amount of MRDT collectable (either collected, or charged but not collected) on all taxable accommodation sales, including:

 You must keep supporting documentation for any adjustments you claim.
 We may contact you to request documentation to verify the adjustment amounts claimed or they may be requested during an audit.

-Enter the amount of MRDT remitted (paid) on accommodation sold on credit where the amount payable was later deemed uncollectable (a bad debt) and written off.
+Enter the MRDT amount remitted on accommodation sold on credit where the amount payable was later deemed uncollectable and written off as bad debt.

 You must claim this adjustment in the same reporting period that the amount payable was written off.
-If you don’t claim the adjustment in the same reporting period, you must apply for a refund.
-You must apply for the refund within four years of the date the amount payable was written off.
-Learn more about bad debts in Bulletin CTB 001, Bad Debts (PDF).
+Otherwise, you must apply for a refund within four years of the date the amount payable was written off.
+Learn more about bad debts in Bulletin CTB 001, Bad Debts (PDF, 231KB).

 If you received partial payment prior to write-off, you calculate the amount of the adjustment using the following formula: